bulletmark/edir/README.md

     to sort the paths when listed in your editor.
 There is also a `-E/--sort-reverse` option to reverse the order.

+16. `edir` adds `-X/--group-dirs-first` and `-Y/--group-dirs-last`
+    options to display directories grouped together, either first or last.
+These can be combined with the above sorting options.

-16. `edir` shows a message "No files or directories" if there is nothing to edit, rather than opening an empty file to edit.
+17. `edir` shows a message "No files or directories" if there is nothing to edit, rather than opening an empty file to edit.

-17. `edir` filters out any duplicate paths you may inadvertently specify on it's command line.
+18. `edir` filters out any duplicate paths you may inadvertently specify on it's command line.

-18. `edir` always invokes a consistent duplicate renaming scheme.
+19. `edir` always invokes a consistent duplicate renaming scheme.
 E.g. if you rename `b`, `c`, `d` all to the same pre-existing name `a` then `edir` will rename `b` to `a~`, `c` to `a~1`, `d` to `a~2`.
     Depending on order of operations, `vidir` is not always consistent